crucess/crucess/README.md

 ---

-### 🚀 Proyectos en los que trabajo
+### 🚀 What I Work On
-- 🤖 Bots personalizados para gestión de comunidades
-- 🎉 Sistemas de sorteos, tickets y verificación
-- 🛒 Automatización de pedidos y paneles administrativos
-- 🌐 Integración con bases de datos y APIs externas
+- 🛠️ Custom bots for managing Discord communities
+- 🎉 Giveaway, ticket, and verification systems
+- 🛒 Order automation and admin panels
+- 🌐 Database + API integrations

 ---

-### 📬 ¿Cómo contactarme?
+### 📫 How to Reach Me
 - Discord: `crucess`
+- Email: *(optional – let me know if you want to include one)*

 ---

-### ⭐ Un dato extra
+### ⭐ Fun Fact
-> “Los buenos bots no se crean solos.
-Se construyen con pasión, café y muchas líneas de código.”
+> “Great bots aren't born.
+They're built — with passion, caffeine, and thousands of lines of code.”

 ---